ReverseThatApp/ReverseThatApp.github.io/_posts/2020-05-02-how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-2.md

 ```
 For entry icon, I downloaded from [flaticon.com](https://www.flaticon.com/free-icon/clapping_599538?term=clap&page=1&position=9){:target="_blank"} and put same location as `entry.plist` file, name it `entry-icon.png`(size 32x32) and `entry-icon@2x.png`(size 64x64).

-For entry label, I changed value to **Medium Tweak**, it's up to you.
+For the entry label, I changed the value to **Medium Tweak**, it's up to you.

 #### Preference UI
 For preference UI, I'm using slider cell and static text cell to display slider value (we call it **specifiers**).
 Let open `Resources/Root.plist` file and modify like this (you might have a look other [preferences specifier plist](https://iphonedevwiki.net/index.php/Preferences_specifier_plist){:target="_blank"} to understand how to use it)